 Red Incense Burner Summit hike in Hong Kong

 If you want to take some incredible sunset photos then make sure you head to the summit early to nab a spot – it is one of the most popular quick Hong Kong hikes among avid photographers as it offers an unparalleled vantage point to view the sunset across Victoria Harbour.
-Make sure you bring a flashlight or have your phone on you as you’ll need it to get back down safely after the sun goes down.

 View from Red Incense Burner Summit in Hong Kong